This post contains affiliate links. Please see our disclosure policy.

 Make the Ganache

-- Pour the cream into a small saucepan and bring to a simmer over medium heat.
-Remove from heat and stir in the chopped chocolate with a silicone spatula.
+- Pour the cream and sugar into a small saucepan on medium heat, warm until steamy and just starting to bubble.
+Remove from heat and stir in the chopped chocolate and espresso powder with a silicone spatula.
 Let the mixture sit for about 5 minutes, then stir until it looks like chocolate pudding.
 Let cool to room temperature, but not long enough that it starts to firm.
-(75℉)120 grams heavy cream, 114 grams 70% dark chocolate bar
+(75℉) Place in the fridge for about 20 minutes to speed up the cooling process.160 grams heavy cream, 55 grams dark brown sugar, 160 grams 70% dark chocolate bar, 1 teaspoon espresso powder

 Chocolate Buttercream

 - Place the softened butter, powdered sugar, cocoa powder, and espresso powder in the bowl of a stand mixer fitted with paddle attachment.
 Mix on low until the ingredients come together.
-It will look like dry chocolate sand at first, but then mix into a thick frosting.340 grams unsalted butter, 240 grams powdered sugar, 85 grams Dutch processed cocoa powder, 1 teaspoon espresso powder, 2 teaspoons vanilla bean paste, 1-2 tablespoons heavy cream
+It will look like dry chocolate sand at first, but will come together into a thick fudge like paste.340 grams salted European butter (80-82% butterfat), 200 grams powdered sugar, 85 grams Dutch processed cocoa powder, 2 teaspoons vanilla bean paste or vanilla extract

 - Scrape the paddle, bottom and sides of the bowl to make sure all the butter is incorporated.
 Add the vanilla, increase to medium and whip 3-4 minutes until fluffy.
 It should have a thick fudgy frosting texture.

 - Spoon in the cooled chocolate ganache and mix again on low until it looks like a spreadable smooth frosting.
-Scrape the bowl again, add the salt and give it a few more spins on medium until smooth.1/4 teaspoon fine sea salt
+Scrape the bowl again and give it a few more spins on medium until smooth.

 - Transfer frosting to piping bag or bowl and cover with plastic wrap until ready to use at room temperature immediately.